 - Transfer of unicast data to/from UE.

-- At lower layers, the UE may be configured with a UE specific DRX.;
+- At lower layers, the UE may be configured with a UE specific DRX.

 - For UEs supporting CA, use of one or more SCells, aggregated with the SpCell, for increased bandwidth;

 - For UEs supporting DC, use of one SCG, aggregated with the MCG, for increased bandwidth;